 An Act regarding breakfast after the bell, S267, Senator Sal DiDomenico; H591, Representative Aaron Vega

 Would require that all schools where 60% or more of the students qualify for free and reduced meals serve breakfast after the bell, in the classroom.
+See the Collaborative's testimony here.

 Food Access, Security and Health 4.3.3: Support more schools and school districts in implementing programming that serves breakfast in the classroom.
 Support increased awareness of Massachusetts DESE guidance to school districts that breakfast is counted as “time on learning.”